rdentato/bld/README.md

 I've stressed his idea a little bit and decided to use bash (his suggestion was to use the Bourne shell for the maximum compatibility).

 ## Project structure
-The assumption is that the project is stored in a directory structure similar to this (with possibly sub-dirs):
+The assumption is that a project is stored in a directory structure similar to this (with possibly sub-dirs):

      top
       |-- src